 In cases such as these, it’s important for people to have some solid background information about possible causes of such a condition.
 This article will address this issue by taking a closer look at this important subject, and along the way will educate readers about some common ailments that are known to cause urine to emit strange odors.

 Conditions That are Known to Affect the Odor of Urine

-Urinary tract infections.
 Certain kinds of bacteria can cause infections if they are able to get into the urinary tract.
-According to, researchers at Harvard, this can give rise to other issues such as pain while urinating, heightened frequency of urination, and foul smelling urine.
+According to, researchers at Harvard, this can give rise to other issues such as pain while urinating, heightened frequency of urination, and foul-smelling urine.

-Kidney stones.
-Kidney stones are well known for causing severe pain, but they can also cause pinkish colored, smelly urine.
+Kidney stones are well known for causing severe pain, but they can also cause pinkish colored smelly urine.

-Diabetes.
 When a person is suffering from diabetes, the excess sugar in the bloodstream will build up in the urine.
-According to medical professionals at the University of Maryland, this can cause sticky and sweet smelling urine.
+According to medical professionals at the University of Maryland, this can cause sticky and sweet-smelling urine.

 RELATED ARTICLE: 8 Reasons Why Your Kidneys Need A Detox And How To Do It Naturally

 Since urine is made up of mostly water, dehydration will cause very dark colored urine that also smells bad.

 Multivitamins, as well as some kinds of antibiotics, can cause a change in the look and smell of the urine.